 The Rushaga sector of Bwindi Impenetrable National Park is renowned for its gorilla trekking opportunities.
 Gorilla tracking, or visiting gorillas in their natural habitat within the forest, is a must-do activity in this region.
 The trek in Rushaga begins at 7:00 am with a briefing at the Rushaga Park headquarters on the dos and don’ts of moving within the forest and interacting with the gorillas.
 After the briefing, park guides, rangers, and trackers lead the group into the forest to search for the gorillas.
 Once found, visitors are given one hour to view the gorillas before returning to the starting point to receive a certificate for successfully completing a gorilla trek in Uganda.
 The gorillas are truly remarkable to watch, as they share 95% of their DNA with humans.
 To preserve the gorillas, only eight visitors are allowed to see each habituated family per day, as per the Uganda Wildlife Authority policy.
 In order to participate in gorilla trekking, visitors must be at least 15 years of age, as per the policy, and minors are not permitted to trek as they may not be easily controlled within the forest and may potentially transmit diseases to the gorillas.
 The Rushaga Trailhead is the perfect starting point for a thrilling and unforgettable gorilla trekking experience.

 Uganda is home to 19 habituated gorilla families, found in both Bwindi Impenetrable National Park and Mgahinga National Park.
 Within the Rushaga sector, there are seven habituated gorilla families: Nshongi, Mishaya, Bweza, Bikyingi, Kahungye, Busingye, and Mucunguzi.
 Each of these families is only permitted to be visited by 8 visitors at a time, accompanied by guides, porters, and rangers, as per the Uganda Wildlife Authority’s policy on gorilla tourism.
-There are a total of 56 permits available per day for gorilla tracking in the Rushaga sector of Bwindi Impenetrable National Park.
+There are a total of 56 permits available per day for gorilla trekking in the Rushaga sector of Bwindi Impenetrable National Park.

 When planning a gorilla trekking trip in the Rushaga sector of Bwindi Impenetrable National Park, it is important to understand the cost of the necessary permit.
 The price of the permit is the same for all sectors within Bwindi Impenetrable National Park and Mgahinga National Park.
 The cost of the permit is USD 700 per person for Non-Foreign Residents, USD 600 for Foreign Residents, and Shs.
 250,000 for East African Citizens.
 It’s important to note that the permit only allows for one hour of viewing time with the gorillas.

 Gorilla trekking permits in Rushaga, as well as in other sectors of Bwindi Impenetrable National Park and Mgahinga National Park, are highly sought after, particularly during peak season months of January, February, July, August, September, and December.
-To ensure that you secure your desired trekking dates, it is recommended that you contact Trek Africa Tours well in advance of your planned trip.
+To ensure that you secure your desired trekking dates, it is recommended that you contact Trek Africa Expeditions well in advance of your planned trip.
 They will check the availability of permits through the online system of the Uganda Wildlife Authority and, if permits are available in Rushaga, they will send you an invoice for payment.
 It is important to note that gorilla trekking permits are top priority and may sell out quickly.
-If permits are not available for your desired dates, Trek Africa Tours will assist you in finding alternate dates with availability.
+If permits are not available for your desired dates, Trek Africa Expeditions will assist you in finding alternate dates with availability.
 Once payment is received, they will book and secure your permits and send you a copy of the receipt with a booking ID to confirm your trek.
 The process of acquiring gorilla permits is easy and, once completed, Uganda will offer you a lifetime experience with these magnificent animals.

 When planning a gorilla trekking trip starting at the Rushaga trail head in Uganda, it is important to consider the best time to go in order to have the most successful and enjoyable experience.
-The ideal time to visit the gorillas in this region is during the drier months of the year, specifically January, February, June, July, August and early September.
+The best time to visit the gorillas in this region is during the drier months of the year, specifically January, February, June, July, August and early September.
 These months experience less rainfall, making it easier to trek through the dense forest and see the gorillas.
 However, it is important to note that the climate can change on a daily basis and even during the drier months, there may be occasional rain.

 Additionally, it is worth considering that the rainy season may also be a good time to see the gorillas as there is a lot of food growing due to the increased rainfall.
 This can make the gorillas more active and easier to spot.
 It is important to note that gorilla permits tend to sell out quickly and anyone interested in trekking gorillas during these times should book their permits in advance to ensure availability.
 Overall, the best time to trek gorillas in Uganda and Rushaga is a combination of considering the weather conditions and booking permits in advance.